 Open hernia surgery is the standard of care in hernia repair.
-In open surgery, the skin and fat over a hernia are opened, the hernia is located, and a small mesh is placed under the hole in the muscle.
+In open surgery, the skin and fat over a hernia are opened and the hole in the muscle is located.
+Either a no mesh tissue repair or a mesh repair is then performed.
 The skin is then closed over the hernia repair site.
 Open surgery can be used for all hernias including inguinal, umbilical, incisional, ventral, sports, and femoral.

 Open Hernia Surgery – Inguinal